lkny123/ASSD_public/README.md

-# Anfinsen Goes Neural (AGN): a Graphical Model for Conditional Antibody Design
+# Decoupled Sequence and Structure Generation for Realistic Antibody Design

-This is a public repository for our paper [Anfinsen Goes Neural: a Graphical Model for Conditional Antibody Design](https://arxiv.org/abs/2402.05982).
+This is a public repository for our paper **Decoupled Sequence and Structure Generation for Realistic Antibody Design**.

 ## Overview